willi-kappler/mandel-rust/README.md

 The main program runs the calculation 4 times: 1 x single threaded and currently 3 x multi threaded.
 It writes the mandelbrot set out as PPM image files.
 For each method one image file is created.

+To check if all the images are equal (and thus that all the computations are correct) you can use this command:

+    for i in *.ppm; do md5sum $i; done

+(This works only if the flag `--write_metadata` has not been set)

 # Used crates:
 - Clap: command line parsing
 - Time: timing each run